open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

     with tracer.start_as_current_span("do_roll") as rollspan:
         res = randint(1, 6)
         rollspan.set_attribute("roll.value", res)
+        roll_counter.add(1, {"roll.value": res})
         return res
 ```

-By default, it will send spans to `localhost:4317`, which is what the collector
+By default, it will send telemetry to `localhost:4317`, which is what the collector
 is listening on.

 ### Run the application